davidban77/ansible-collection-gns3/README.md

 ## Features

-- Open/closes projects
+- Open/closes projects.
-- Starts/stops all nodes inside a project, or it can be done sequentially with a delay factor
+- Starts/stops all nodes inside a project, or it can be done sequentially with a delay factor.
 - Creates/Updates projects with nodes and links specified as variables in a playbook.
-- Deletes projects safely by stopping nodes if there are, closing the project and finally deleting it.
+- Deletes projects safely by stopping nodes, if there are any, then closing the project and finally deleting it.
-- Idempotency in all actions.
-For example if a playbook creates a project with some nodes, it will not recreate them if the palybook is rerun.
+- Idempotency is present in all actions.
+An example could be reflected in a playbook that creates a project with nodes and links, these settings will not be executed again on a rerun (and by settings I mean projects settings, nodes and links)/

 ## Modules